AMVijay/ai-agent-poc/README.md

 - The LangChain agent requires an OpenAI API key for the GPT-3.5-turbo model
 - Weather data is based on current conditions and is real-time
 - The agent will retry up to 3 times if there are parsing errors
+## Running in GitHub Codespaces

+This project is optimized for GitHub Codespaces:

+1. Open in Codespaces
+2. Install dependencies: `pip install -r requirements.txt`
+3. Run: `python interactive_agent.py`
+4. That's it!
+Uses your GitHub token automatically - no API keys needed!

 ## Future Enhancements